yj1399/URL_Shortener/README.md

 ----
 UShort is a url shortening service written in Golang lang.
 It is with high performance and scalable.
-UShort is ready to be used in production.
+UShort is ready to be used in production

 ### Features
 ----